 When we began planning our annual trip to the Meyers family cabin in the Adirondacks, Michael announced that he wanted to make campfire pies, a favorite from his childhood camping trips.
 I racked my brain from my Girl Scout camping years but could not conjure up an image of what campfire pies might look like.
 We always made s’mores and banana boats, but I could not remember ever once making campfire pies.
 He gave me a brief description and assured me I would like them.

-The pies, er sandwiches, are not haute cuisine, but that’s not important.
+The pies, er sandwiches, are not fancy and that’s not important.
 We sang songs with the kids and grandparents and made pies in the campfire while the sun set.
 The evening was cool, the pies were hot, and Michael kept them coming until we had eaten almost all of the fruit fillings.
 And he was right; I did like them.

-seasoned sandwich iron (Make sure it has been properly seasoned before use.
+- seasoned sandwich iron (Make sure it has been properly seasoned before use.
 You may need more than one depending on the number of people.)

-nonstick cooking spray
+- nonstick cooking spray

-campfire (or very hot coals in a grill)
+- campfire (or very hot coals in a grill)

 Choose amounts according to the number of servings needed.

 - cinnamon sugar mixture

-- seasonal fruit (sweet cherries, blueberries, raspberries, peach slices, apple slices) or preserves or canned pie filling
+- seasonal fruit (sweet cherries, blueberries, raspberries, peach slices, apple slices or preserves or canned pie filling)

-1. Make sure the campfire is very hot with glowing coals.
+- Make sure the campfire is very hot with glowing coals.

-2. Spray the insides of the sandwich iron with nonstick cooking spray.
+- Spray the insides of the sandwich iron with nonstick cooking spray.

-3. Lay a piece of bread in each side of the iron and press it down slightly to make an indentation in the bread.
+- Lay a piece of bread in each side of the iron and press it down slightly to make an indentation in the bread.
 Place a few tablespoons of fruit on the bread and sprinkle on about 1 teaspoon of the cinnamon sugar mixture.
 Lay the other piece of bread on top of the other.